-Foreign bodies combine mystery, intrigue, incredulity and guilt to make for a fascinating and fickle assortment of surgical diseases.
+Gastrointestinal foreign bodies combine mystery, intrigue, incredulity and guilt to make for a fascinating and fickle assortment of surgical diseases.
 There seems to be no limit to what our pets will try to cram into their mouths; size, shape, texture and taste often playing little or no part in an oral obsession that for many owners can become a difficult and costly vice to curb.
-So why do our dogs, cats and even ferrets crave foreign bodies, and why are so many of these pets repeat offenders?
+So why do our dogs, cats and even ferrets crave indigestible objects, and why are so many of these pets repeat offenders?

 Young animals of two years of age or less are most commonly afflicted, and so, like inquisitive toddlers intent on putting everything into their mouths, simple curiosity plays a part.
 It has been suggested that in dogs, it reflects the need to hunt, that it is instinctive and a throwback to a time when their prey was eaten in its entirety.
 Some animals appear to enjoy the act of chewing, experimenting with the feel of an object in their mouths.
 My favorite theory, and one I believe I can safely share with the majority of Labrador owners, is that “it was there, so I ate it.”

 Common Items Ingested

 Undergarments—socks, stockings, pantihose, panties—often prove to be popular offending items.
 Here, perhaps, another etiology applies.
 In much the same way that bear attacks on people may occur more frequently among menstruating females, the olfactory stimulation of ripe underwear of either sex might prove too tempting for your curious pet.